As 2019 slows down, it’s time to show off the most exciting project we’ve been working on: the complete Redfin Solutions rebrand.

 Clapp succeeded in creating a brandmark that represented our ties to Drupal, put more emphasis on the red part of Redfin Solutions, and still honored our old brand by tying in the orange gradient.
 At the end of the process, he provided Redfin Solutions with a new visual identity and a style guide for using it.

-With both the new brand narrative and the new visual identity finished, there was nothing left to do except put them to work.
+With both the brand narrative and the visual identity finished, there was nothing left to do except put them to work.
 Since building Drupal websites is one of our top skills, we could think of no better way to share the results of the rebrand than on our own redfinsolutions.com.
 During the annual Redfin retreat this past October, we took a few days to rebuild our website.
-It now reflects the rebrand and answers the question, “So what is Redfin Solutions.”
+It now reflects all the aspects of the rebrand and answers the question, “So what is Redfin Solutions.”

 Redfin Solutions is your technology superhero who ensures that you and your brand shine.